jmhodges/ctile/README.md

 mechanisms work well with the log.

 Finally, it can be operationally easier to put a proxy in front of those CT log systems than experiment within them.
+Trillian's type hierarchy, for instance, makes it hard-to-impossible to avoid taking a MySQL transaction in GetEntriesByRange requests even if implementing a storage provider (storage.Provider, storage.LogStorage) that wraps around the MySQL storage provider to direct GetEntriesByRange RPCs to a caching layer when possible.
+The `SnapshotForTree` call is surprisingly broad and not desirable to delay for all RPCs.

 CTile is designed with those ideas in mind.